neurolabusc/AppleSiliconForNeuroimaging/README.md

 ![mricrogl](mricrogl.png)

 The second test examines the GPU compute performance, looking at generation of the intensity [gradients](https://www.mccauslandcenter.sc.edu/mricrogl/gradients).
+While many have been critical of Intel integrated graphics, the i5-8259u includes the [Iris Plus Graphics 655](https://en.wikipedia.org/wiki/Intel_Graphics_Technology) with 128 MB eDRAM and 48 execution units (whereas most contemporary Intel GPUs had no eDRAM and half the number of execution units).
+The 8700K and 3900X both use the powerful 250w NVidia GTX 1080 Ti.
+In this light, the combination of the Metal compute language and the M1 GPU provides compelling performance.

 ![mricrogl](mricrogl_gpu.png)